NGC 1514

-NGC 1514, also known as the Crystal Ball Nebula, is a planetary nebula in the zodiac constellation of Taurus, positioned to the north of the star Psi Tauri along the constellation border with Perseus.
-Distance to the nebula is 455 pc, according to its Gaia DR3 parallax.
+NGC 1514 is a planetary nebula located in the zodiac constellation of Taurus.
+It is commonly known as the Crystal Ball Nebula.
+This nebula is located at a distance of around 1520 light years (455 parsecs) away from Earth. it is positioned to the north of the star Psi Tauri along the border of the Perseus constellation.

-It was discovered by William Herschel on November 13, 1790, describing it as "a most singular phenomenon" and forcing him to rethink his ideas on the construction of the heavens.
+NGC 1514 was discovered by William Herschel on November 13, 1790.
+He described it as "a most singular phenomenon" and forced him to rethink his ideas on the construction of the heavens.
 Up until this point Herschel was convinced that all nebulae consisted of masses of stars too remote to resolve, but now here was a single star "surrounded with a faintly luminous atmosphere".
-He concluded: "Our judgement I may venture to say, will be, that the nebulosity about the star is not of a starry nature."
+William Herschel would conclude: "Our judgement I may venture to say, will be, that the nebulosity about the star is not of a starry nature."